-Below are a few of our personal favorite apps and websites that we use for finding free campsites in the US and Canada.
+Below are a few of my personal favorite apps and websites that we use for finding free campsites in the US and Canada.

-iOverlander (FREE): This is our go-to app and website when looking for somewhere to camp.
+iOverlander (FREE): This is my go-to app and website when looking for somewhere to camp.
 Users submit campsites, dump stations, water-fill areas, and campgrounds on the app.
 However, since the content on the app is user-produced, the information may not always be accurate.
-It’s best to do your research and ensure the location works for you (especially if you are a larger rig).
+It’s best to do your research and ensure the location works for you, especially if you have a larger rig – FREE

-Free Roam (FREE): We have recently discovered this desktop and mobile app and are surprisingly impressed!
-You can apply BLM and National Forest overlays which are super helpful for finding public land.
-Additionally, the app shows road views, Motor Vehicle Use Maps, and cell coverage.
+Free Roam (FREE): This is a desktop and mobile app.
+You can apply BLM and National Forest overlays which are helpful for finding public land.
+Additionally, the app shows road views, Motor Vehicle Use Maps, and cell coverage. – FREE

-A similar product includes the US Public Lands App.
-However, the app is not free and costs $2.99.
+A similar product includes the US Public Lands App, but the app costs $2.99.

-Boondockers Welcome ($50/year): I know, I know – this isn’t a free resource.
-But, we absolutely think it is worth it!
-When we traveling during the fall and winter months, Boondockers Welcome was our go-to app.
+Boondockers Welcome & Harvest Hosts: I know, I know – this isn’t a free resource.
+But, I absolutely think it is worth it!
+When I travel during the fall and winter months, Boondockers Welcome was my go-to app.
 You have the opportunity to request stays at people’s properties throughout the United States and Canada, completely free of charge.